Peninsular Japonic: Byeonhan/Gaya

 The Gaya confederacy, which succeeded Byeonhan, maintained trading relations with Japan, until it was overrun by Silla in the early 6th century.
 A single word is explicitly attributed to the Gaya language, in chapter 44 of the Samguk sagi:

-Because the character 梁 was used to transcribe the Silla word ancestral to Middle Korean 'ridge', philologists heve inferred that the Gaya word for 'gate' had a similar pronunciation.
+Because the character 梁 was used to transcribe the Silla word ancestral to Middle Korean 'ridge', philologists have inferred that the Gaya word for 'gate' had a similar pronunciation.
 This word has been compared with the Old Japanese word 'gate, door'.